edisonpapers/lathrops-notes/1/README.md

 5 <span style="color:red">*X*</span> Electric Locomotion in Cities Licensed wagons.

 ==6=={description="Edison drew a circle around the numbers 6, 7, and 8."} Increased speed steamships.
 Electrolysis on surface reduce skin friction.
-Screw propeller done away with, frictionb to work done being too great.
+Screw propeller done away with, friction to work done being too great.

 ==7=={description="Edison drew a circle around the numbers 6, 7, and 8."} Direct thrust— Sailsb done away with wave motion used to condense air— ==**OK**=={description="Edison’s “OK” followed by vertical lines to indicate combination of items 6 and 7."}.